CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-• Businesses with 1 or more employees in Wyoming generally need workers' compensation coverage; sole proprietors and partners are listed as exemptions in the state data.
+• Businesses with 1 or more employees in Wyoming generally need workers' compensation coverage, and sole proprietors and partners are generally exempt.

 • Wyoming commercial auto minimum liability limits are $25,000/$50,000/$20,000 if your agency uses vehicles for client visits, equipment runs, or production travel.

-• Wyoming requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for office space in Cheyenne or other leased locations.
+• Most commercial leases in Wyoming require proof of general liability coverage, which can matter for office space in Cheyenne or other leased locations.

 • Coverage should be reviewed with the Wyoming Department of Insurance framework in mind, especially when a lease, client contract, or vendor agreement asks for specific liability limits or certificates.